Kelvin connection in IC design

 Vdrop2=IqRtraceV_{drop2} = I_{q}R_{trace}

-Let's assume the following:
+For an LDO circuit, let's assume the following:

 • Vref=0.9VV_{ref} = 0.9V